How a stay at home mom can become a CFO

 An interim CFO is usually hired with a specific project in mind.
 You may be called in to help a business improve its finances or prepare them for a fundraising bid with a private equity firm.
 If you have a specific skill set, such as working with venture capitalists, the interim position may work best for you.
 It’s an ideal choice for stay-at-home moms who want to work on a freelance basis.

-The other option to consider is to be a part-time CFO.
+The other option to consider is to be a part-time or a fractional CFO.
 This option is ideal for balancing the demands of being a stay-at-home mom with your workload.
 You’ll want to consider your daily routine and how many hours in the day you can reasonably expect to set aside for working.

 Choosing your type of CFO position